aman-ankur/PerformancePulse/memory-bank/projectbrief.md

 **As an Engineering Manager, I want to:**

-* Query performance data conversationally: "Show me John's technical leadership evidence"
+* Query contribution data conversationally: "Show me John's technical contributions this quarter"
-* See auto-generated review drafts with supporting evidence
+* See organized data summaries with supporting sources
-* Track goal progress across all systems automatically
+* Track goal progress across all systems with user consent
-* Compare team performance with benchmarks
+* Access factual contribution data for team discussions
-* Export complete reviews with audit trails
+* Export complete data reports with source citations

 **As a Team Member, I want to:**

+* Control what data is shared and with whom
 * Upload self-assessments and project documentation securely
-* See my performance data is accurately represented
+* See my contribution data is accurately represented
-* Receive development recommendations based on comprehensive analysis
+* Have transparency into what data is collected about my work

 ---

 ## Success Metrics

-* **Efficiency:** 85% reduction in review preparation time
+* **Efficiency:** 85% reduction in data gathering time
-* **Completeness:** 90% of relevant data captured automatically
+* **Completeness:** 90% of relevant contribution data captured with consent
-* **Quality:** 80% improvement in review consistency
+* **Quality:** 80% improvement in data organization and accessibility
-* **Adoption:** >4.0/5.0 manager satisfaction score
+* **Adoption:** >4.0/5.0 user satisfaction score for data aggregation

 ---

 ## Implementation Phases

-1.  **Phase 1 (MVP):** Core integrations (GitLab, Jira, file uploads), basic AI analysis
+1.  **Phase 1 (MVP):** Core integrations (GitLab, Jira, file uploads), basic AI organization
-2.  **Phase 2:** Advanced AI insights, natural language interface, team dashboard
+2.  **Phase 2:** Advanced data insights, natural language interface, team dashboard
-3.  **Phase 3:** Agentic workflows, automated review generation, advanced analytics
+3.  **Phase 3:** Enhanced workflows, automated data summaries, advanced analytics
-4.  **Phase 4:** Predictive insights, career planning, organizational intelligence
+4.  **Phase 4:** Trend analysis, contribution patterns, team collaboration insights